There’s on old proven Hollywood axiom that states if a film opens without that all important screening for the critics and the media, it is

 Xanadu was “a entertainment film, it was made for people to just go and enjoy themselves and have fun.
 It’s not Ben Hur.”

-the film had so little energy it could end at any minute, he (and generally
+film had so little energy it could end at any minute, he (and generally other

-other critics who weren’t too terribly offended) did admit that he liked the
+critics who weren’t too terribly offended) did admit that he liked the music

-music (especially Magic), the presences of Kelly and Olivia, though one
+(especially Magic), the presences of Kelly and Olivia, though one critic

-critic from L.A.
-Magazine described her acting having a range of a
+from L.A.
+Magazine described her acting having a range of a mannequin

-mannequin and another calling her character a “roller-skating light bulb”,
+and another calling her character a “roller-skating light bulb”, and, as

-the critics; they loved the music but not so much the movie.
-The
+critics; they loved the music but not so much the movie.
+The soundtrack

-soundtrack would peek at #4 on the Billboard US album charts and will
+would peek at #4 on the Billboard US album charts and will go platinum

-go platinum and, in 1984, double platinum.
-The LP will end up selling a
+and, in 1984, double platinum.
+The LP will end up selling a total of 3

 Aside from the negative response, there were other factors conspiring